cardano-foundation/CIPs/CIP-plutus-modules/README.md

 This CIP provides a minimal mechanism to split scripts across several transactions.
 'Imported' modules are provided in the calling transaction and passed as arguments to the top-level script, and their identity is checked using their hash.
-The representation of modules is left entirely up to compiler-writers to choose--a module may be any value at all.
+In the main specification, the representation of modules is left entirely up to compiler-writers to choose--a module may be any value at all (although some of the variations do restrict the form).
 For example, one compiler might choose to represent modules as a tuple of functions, while another might map function names to tags, as Solidity does, and represent a module as a function from tags to functions.
 Each language will need to define its own conventions for module representations, and implement them on top of this low-level mechanism.
 For example, a typed language might represent a module as a tuple of exported values, and store the names and types of the values in an (off-chain) interface file.
 Clients could use the interface file to refer to exported values by name, and to perform type-checking across module boundaries.

 ### Recursive modules